sc0v/binder/README.md

 ```

 #### 3. Install Ruby

+If using Cloud9, you can select a workspace with Ruby on Rails already, otherwise proceed to installing it locally on your machine.

 Binder is a [Ruby on Rails](http://rubyonrails.org/) application, so running it requires an installation of [Ruby](https://www.ruby-lang.org).
 It is highly recommended that you use [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build) to install and manage the Ruby versions installed in your development environment.
 To install Ruby: